galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 There are several ways to estimate a tree, such as:

-1. Go with what we think is the case already (not recommended!)
+1. Go with what we think is the case already (this is not recommended!)
 2. Attempt to build a tree based on similarity and dissimilarity, with such tools as Neighbor-Joining (NJ) or FastME;
-3. Choose some kind of score function such as Parsimony, or Maximum Likelihood to potential trees and find the best one
+3. Choose some kind of score function, such as Parsimony or Maximum Likelihood, to potential trees and find the best one;
-4. Something else entirely (networks? inference based on their parasites)
+4. Something else entirely (networks? inference based on their parasites?).

 This is a link [introduction to phylogenetics](https://www.ebi.ac.uk/training/online/courses/introduction-to-phylogenetics/).